smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

         operation MUST be bound to the service.
     * - error
       - ``shapeId``
-      - **REQUIRED** An error shape which indicates to a client that an endpoint they are using is no longer valid.
-This error MUST be bound to any operation marked with the ``clientDiscoveredEndpoint`` trait that is bound to the service.
+      - **RECOMMENDED** An error shape which indicates to a client that an endpoint they are using is no longer valid.
+If present, this error MUST be bound to any operation marked with the ``clientDiscoveredEndpoint`` trait that is bound to the service.

 The input of the operation targeted by ``operation`` MAY contain none, either,